-- The leader assesses if it is an informal coaching moment for a specific individual.
+- The leader assesses if an informal coaching moment for a specific individual is needed.

-- The leader may choose to ask the employee for two minutes of their time, so it is not viewed as a top-down activity.
+- The leader may choose to ask the employee for two minutes of their time, so the discussion is not viewed as a top-down activity.

-- The leader lets the employee know what they specifically observed, what they think of it and asks the team member to share their thoughts.
+- The leader lets the employee know what they specifically observed and what they think of it, and then asks the team member to share their thoughts.
 In the case of constructive feedback, the leader should ask the team member if they think anything went wrong and what can be done to fix it.